RuiC10/Vault/README.md

 A vault system for storing and retrieving encrypted files, with two components:
 - A client application, which communicates with the server via a secure channel
-- A multithreaded server capable of attending multiple requests
+- A multithreaded server capable of handling multiple requests

 # Contributors: